jameshughes89/cs4XX-EvolutionaryComputation/site/student-lectures/Memetic-Algorithms/Memetic-Algorithms.rst

 * mutate function mutates a given solution based on the mutation rate.

 .. code-block:: python
-   :linenos: 85-106
+   :linenos: 85-107
     def mutate(self, solution):
 		"""
 		Apply mutation to the given solution.
-        Args:
-        solution (numpy.ndarray): The solution to be mutated, represented as a NumPy array.
-        Returns:
-        numpy.ndarray: The mutated solution, with random changes applied to some elements.

 		This method applies mutation to the input solution by randomly altering the values of its elements.
 The mutation is controlled by the `mutation_rate` property of the object.
 		For each element in the solution, a random value is generated using a standard normal distribution (mean = 0, standard deviation = 1), and if a randomly generated value is less than the `mutation_rate`, the corresponding element in the solution is modified by adding the random value.
 Returns the mutated solution as a NumPy array.

+		:param solution: The solution to be mutated, represented as a NumPy array.
+		:type solution: numpy.ndarray
+		:returns: The mutated solution, with random changes applied to some elements.
+		:rtype: numpy.ndarray
 		"""
         for i in range(self.dimensions):
             if np.random.rand() < self.mutation_rate:
                 solution[i] += np.random.randn()